MAGALA-RICHARD/apsimNGpy/doc/manage_env.rst

 .. admonition:: Highlight

-    apsimNGpy version **0.39.10.20** introduces a context manager for managing APSIM version efficiently.
-    It allows users to specify a local APSIM-NG installation path for a given script/module while preserving the global default in memory — enabling cleaner multi-version testing or workflow portability without rewriting environment variables. from the above workflow we can manage our APSIM path in two ways:
+    apsimNGpy version **1.5.0** introduces a lazy loader (:class:`~apsimNGpy.Apsim`) for APSIM components dependent on .NET environment and a valid APSIM bin path. we can manage our APSIM path in two ways:

 1. Use the bin path in the context manager as follows.